DerekHansenUnicity/TheGreatUnicityDeploymentChallenge/README.md

 Schedule an interview with your Unicity contact.
 [Booking Link](https://koalendar.com/e/technical-challenge-review)

 You will be asked to walk us through your solution to Step 2.
-You don't need to create a PR
+You don't need to create a PR, but be prepared to walk us through your code.

 Then we will ask you to do an additional step live with us.
 It should be a somewhat simplier version of the step 2 task.